The Best Citizenship by Investment Programs for 2022

 It’s never that simple.

-However, most people trying to sell you a passport will make it seem so.
+However, most people trying to sell you global citizenship will make it seem so.
 What they sell will always be ‘the best’ even though they know next to nothing about you and your individual needs.

 These and many other questions need to be fully taken into consideration to determine the best citizenship by investment program for you.